-Note: This article was originally posted at the beginning of 2021, but we’re republishing it now because the advice is just as true (or more so!) than it was a year ago.
+Note: This article was originally posted at the beginning of 2021, but we’re republishing it now because the advice is just as true (or more so!) than it was two years ago.

 When it comes to New Year’s resolutions, I’m like Farmers Insurance: I know a resolution or two because I’ve made a resolution or . . or 42.
 But honestly, for most of my life, I rarely stuck to them for more than a few months—and I know I’m not alone in that.